Bakala, Central African Republic

 Bakala is a sub-prefecture and town in the Ouaka Prefecture of the southern-central Central African Republic.
 It is located near the geographic center of the country.

 History

-On 30 November 2016 Bakala was captured by FPRC armed group after battle with UPC group.
-It was recaptured by UPC on 11 December and again captured by FPRC on 11 January 2017.
-In April 2017 Bakala was reportedly under joint control of FPRC and Anti-balaka.
-The town was recaptured by government fores on 10 April 2021.
+On 30 November 2016, FPRC armed group captured Bakala from UPC group after battle.
+It was recaptured by UPC on 11 December, but snatched again by FPRC on 11 January 2017.
+In April 2017 Bakala was reportedly under the joint control of FPRC and Anti-balaka.
+The town was recaptured by government forces on 10 April 2021.